almaskhanwazir/react-nextjs-chatbot-ai-chatgpt-gimini/README.md

 # AI-Powered Chatbot with Suggestions

 A simple and interactive AI-powered chatbot application built using **Next.js** with **TypeScript**.
 This chatbot provides users with suggested questions, and when a user picks one, the bot responds with pre-configured answers.
-If a question is not in the suggestions, the app uses the **OpenAI API** to generate an answer.
+If a question is not in the suggestions, the app uses the **GIMINI** to generate an answer.

 ## Features

-- **AI-powered responses**: Uses OpenAI API to provide answers when user input is not in the suggestions.
+- **AI-powered responses**: Uses GIMINI API to provide answers when user input is not in the suggestions.
 - **Suggested Questions**: Provides pre-configured questions for users to click and get immediate responses.
 - **Typing indicator**: Animates a "typing..." indicator to simulate a human response.
 - **Responsive chat UI**: The chat window opens in the bottom-right corner of the screen, ensuring a smooth user experience on all devices.